Dragons In Folklore

 Alexandra the Rock-eater: An Old Rumanian Tale retold by Dorothy Van Woerkom (1978)

-An underdog protagonist convinces a dragon of her own considerable might.
+An underdog main character convinces a dragon of her own considerable might.
 This is a familiar device.
 (For example, you might squeeze cheese but persuade a formidable opponent that you’re really squeezing buttermilk from a stone.)
 She’s trying to get rid of the local dragon in return for a gift of animals.
 She needs animals because she has 100 children to feed (all magic results from having wished for them.)

 The same device of tricking a formidable creature into thinking you’re much stronger than you are is used by Julia Donaldson in The Gruffalo.